FrameworkComputer/linux-docs/framework13/Fedora41-amd-fw13.md

 ### Step 2 - If you want to enable fractional scaling on Wayland:

+- Browse to the horizontal line in the upper left corner, click to open it.
 - Type out the word Displays.
 - Look for scale you want and select it, click Apply.